malteal/paragrid/README.md

 ### Usage

 #### Function
-Example for using paragrid to find the optimal parameters of a function
+Example for using paragrid to find the optimal parameters of a function.
+Ex: std: from 1 to 20 and 5 points in between.
 ```python
 from sklearn.datasets import load_boston
 import numpy as np